16 november 2020, text: Jens Wiesenhütter, photo: Pixabay

 The police call in a gamekeeper, hunter or vet to help the animal as quickly as possible, so it is important to report the accident as soon as you can.
 If you do not call, you are at risk of being reported to the authorities.
 If the collision was unavoidable in spite of driving correctly and the report was made promptly, there is also no risk of incurring a fine in the event of an accident involving a wild animal.

-Pay attention to signs indicating places where wild animals are known to wander.
+To avoid an accident, pay attention to signs warning of animals crossing.
 In such places, adjust your speed and the distance to the driver in front so that you can brake promptly.
 If there is an animal on the carriageway, this is what you should do:

 Damage caused to a vehicle in a collision with an animal – whether it be a domestic or a wild animal – is covered by a comprehensive insurance policy.
 It is important to bear in mind here that a partially comprehensive insurance policy only pays out for the damage if a collision with an animal actually occurs.
 Damage to a vehicle as a result of the driver merely swerving is only covered by a comprehensive insurance policy.
 In the event of a collision with a wild animal, the driver must ensure that the bodies responsible – that is, the police or the gamekeeper – log the incident.
 If he fails to do so, the loss event will only be covered provided he holds a comprehensive insurance policy.